 Protocol

 After acquiring phase contrast and immunofluorescence images of neutrophils, launch the live cell microscopy analysis software [1].
+Select View and select the live cell microscopy experiment to be analyzed.
 Select Create new analysis definition and click Next [2].
 Select Basic Analyzer from the analysis type section and click Next.
 In the Image Channel section, select Green, deselect Phase, and click Next [3].

 Reuse 5.1.1

+SCREEN: To be uploaded by Authors: Opening View section and double click on the experiment to be analyzed.

 SCREEN: To be uploaded by Authors: Analysis software interface with Create new analysis definition option selected and Next being clicked.

 SCREEN: To be uploaded by Authors: Selecting Basic Analyzer from the analysis type section and clicking Next.
 Then, from the Image Channel section, selecting Green and deselecting Phase, followed by Next being clicked.

-Open the Vessel Scan Times window and select the images representing positive control wells with NETs (/nɛts/) [1].
 Open the Image Layers window, select Green, and deselect Phase.
-Turn off Autoscale in the Green section and manually set min and max [2].

-SCREEN: To be uploaded by Authors: Opening the Vessel Scan Times window and selecting images representing positive control wells with NETs.
+Turn off Autoscale in the Green section and manually set min and max [1].Open the Vessel Scan Times window and select the images representing positive control wells with NETs (/nɛts/) [2].

 SCREEN: To be uploaded by Authors: Opening the Image Layers window and selecting Green and deselecting Phase.
 Then, turning off the Autoscale in the Green section and manually setting min and max.

+SCREEN: To be uploaded by Authors: Opening the Vessel Scan Times window and selecting images representing positive control wells with NETs and negative control wells with a minimal number of NETs.

-Open the Analysis Definition Settings window and select NETs for the object name.
+Open the Analysis Definition Settings window and write NETs for the object name.
 For the segmentation, select No Background Subtraction – Adaptive [1-TXT].
 For the threshold GCU (G-C-U), select between 3 and 5 and set the edge split ON between -10 (minus-10) and 0 [2].

-SCREEN: To be uploaded by Authors: Opening the Analysis Definition Settings window, Object Name section with NETs selected and Segmentation section with No Background Subtraction - Adaptive selected.
-TXT: Adjust the analysis settings without creating false positive or false negative NETs
+SCREEN: To be uploaded by Authors: Opening the Analysis Definition Settings window, Object Name section with NETs written and Segmentation section with No Background Subtraction - Adaptive selected.

 SCREEN: To be uploaded by Authors: Setting threshold GCU between 3 and 5.
 Setting the edge split ON between -10-0.